-the election of James S. Andrasick, Michael A. Bless, Jennifer A. Chatman, Karen Colonias, Gary M. Cusumano, Philip E. Donaldson, Celeste Volz Ford and Robin G. MacGillivray to our Board of Directors, each for a term extending until our 2021 Annual Meeting of Stockholders;
+- the election of James S. Andrasick, Michael A. Bless, Jennifer A. Chatman, Karen Colonias, Gary M. Cusumano, Philip E. Donaldson, Celeste Volz - Ford and Robin G. MacGillivray to our Board of Directors, each for a term extending until our 2021 Annual Meeting of Stockholders; - the advisory vote to approve named executive officer compensation; and vote by signing and returning the enclosed proxy card or using the telephone or Internet voting procedures, the individuals named as proxies on the card may vote your shares, in their discretion, on any other matter requiring a stockholder vote that comes before the meeting.

-the advisory vote to approve named executive officer compensation; and the ratification of our Audit and Finance Committee's appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2020.
+• the ratification of our Audit and Finance Committee's appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2020.